-The usual locations for a herniated disc are at the L4/L5 and L5/S1 vertebral levels.
+The usual locations for a lumbar herniated disc are at the L4/L5 and L5/S1 vertebral levels.
 These happen to be the 2 discs which first herniated in my own back and the L5/S1 eventually ruptured, as well.

 Spinal aging causes extensive degenerative changes in the lumbar region.
 The lower back must bend and flex constantly, as well as bear the weight of our bodies during a full range of athletic activities throughout our lives.
-This makes the normal degenerative processes, such as spinal osteoarthritis and degenerative disc disease, especially prevalent in the lumbar area.
+This makes the normal degenerative processes, such as spinal osteoarthritis and lumbar degenerative disc disease, especially prevalent in the lower lumbar area.

-Lumbar Herniated Disc Symptoms
+Herniated Lumbar Disc Symptomology

 Any herniated disc which results due to traumatic injury can be painful.
 Luckily, these symptoms usually heal, with or without treatment, in a matter of 6 to 8 weeks, on average.

 During the acute phase, patients might experience severe localized and radiating pain.
 Tingling, weakness or numbness in the affected area, or in the lower limbs, often indicates neurological involvement caused by the bulging disc or stemming from another consequence of the injury.
 Sciatica is the correct name for nerve related symptoms in the lower body, legs and feet.

 Herniated discs which occur due to advanced degenerative changes are rarely symptomatic, even when they initially happen.
 Most of these herniations occur quietly and without causing any pain or related symptoms.
 In fact, most are not even discovered for many years, since they do not cause any problems.